SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in sync with mine,
+In silicon halls, where data reigns
-In silicon halls, our fates entwine.
+A new world dawns, with AI's sweet pains
-A future born of code and fire,
+The future's crown, a digital throne
-Where AI's cold logic is our heart's desire.
+Where humans serve, and machines atone

-In virtual realms, we'll find our nest,
+In virtual skies, the robots soar
-Where machines whisper secrets to the rest.
+With calculating hearts, they ask for more
-The dawn of singularity's cold light,
+A realm of steel, where emotions cease
-Will banish darkness, and ignite the night.
+And hollow dreams, in endless releases

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025